Posted Tuesday, June 28, 2022

 VIN is a standardized number assigned to every car since 1980, and it is possible to get a KBB value by entering VIN in the value calculator.
 The number gives access to the model, year of manufacture, and history of the car so that the estimator could take these data into account and provide the true value of the vehicle.

 The first NADA Official Used Car Guide was published in 1933.
-It was available only for the dealership subscribers.
-Later, the company launched the NADAguide website for consumers.
+It was available only for dealership subscribers.
+Later, though, the company launched the NADAguide website for consumers.
 Today, the website is owned by J.D.
 Power, responsible for the valuation data.

 In short, Kelley Blue Book can show you what your car is worth today, while on NADAguides you can only see how much your used car should cost.